loicduffar/WorldClim-Climate-Change-Data-Analysis/README.md

 The data files must be divided into different sub-folders:

-- a folder containing the 12 tif files with historical monthly interannual averages (1 file per month of the year)
+- a folder containing the 12 tif files with historical monthly climatologies (1 file per month of the year)
 - a folder with sub-folders for the various future periods (e.g. 1921-1940, 1961-1981, 1981-2100).
 Each subfolder contains 4 tif files for each model (and each file contains 12 bands for the the different months).
-- Optionnaly, the global DEM file can be downloaded from WorldClim to plot the elevation map of the area
+- Optionnaly, the global DEM file can be downloaded from WorldClim to plot the elevation map on the area

 Run the first script, then one of the following ones: